johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-02-13-using-expressions-with-constructors/index.md

 authors: johnnyreilly
 tags: [.NET]
 hide_table_of_contents: false
+description: 'This article explains how John used LINQs expression to extend a validation class and automatically change the property name.'
 ---

 Every now and then you think "x should be easy" - and it isn't.
 I had one of those situations this morning.
 Something I thought would take 5 minutes had me still pondering 30 minutes later.
 I finally cracked it (with the help of a colleague - thanks Marc!) and I wanted to note down what I did since I'm sure to forget this.